conan-io/docs/reference/conanfile/attributes.rst

     The information of components is not lost but aggregated to the *global* scope and the usage of components should be transparent right now to consumers and generators.

-Examples of the usage of components in generators would be:

-- Generate different targets with appropriate names in CMake to iterate better with ``find_package()`` functionality.
-This will allow more granularity when linking with packages with more than one library packaged.
-- Generate files with appropriate names for CMake config and package config files like: *xxx-config.cmake* or *xxx.pc*

 The structure of the ``Component`` object is the same as the one used by the ``cpp_info`` object and has **the same default directories**.

 .. seealso::